caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 # Conclusions

-For the case when `isRecent` just receives a `DateTime`, the call site is very elquent, we can tell what property of `Email` is being used.
+For the case when `isRecent` just receives a `DateTime`, the call site is very eloquent, we can tell what property of `Email` is being used.

 ~~~
 isRecent( someDate, email.receivedDate )
 ~~~

-In this case however(with the typeclass):
+In this case however(with the type class):

 ~~~
 isRecent( someDate, email )